PANAMA’S DARIEN BIRDING TOUR: DETAILED ITINERARY

 Panama’s Darien: Day 14 Once more, we will retrace our steps, this time back to the Pirre Base camp at Rancho Frio for an overnight stay, again targeting any of the species we have not yet found.

-Panama’s Darien: Day 15 After some early morning birding, we will make our way back to Yaviza and then by road back to Panama City where our tour ends in the early evening.
+Panama’s Darien: Day 15 After some early morning birding, we will make our way back to Yaviza and then by road to Nusagandi for a two nights stay at Burbayar Lodge, set amidst the green hills of the Serranía San Blas, to the east of Panama City.

-Glow-throated Hummingbird: Day 1 The extension will begin in the evening at Panama City.
-We will spend the night close to Tocumen International Airport.
+Glow-throated Hummingbird: Day 1 The extension will begin in the evening at Panama City where we will spend the night.

 Glow-throated Hummingbird: Day 1 Today we will make the long drive to the southwest of the Azuero Peninsula for an overnight stay.
 We will arrive in time to look for some birds prior to entering the park tomorrow.